-You may be tempted to write a nice script to read from when presenting to camera to avoid making mistakes.
+When you’re making a video, you may be tempted to write a nice script to read to camera so you avoid making mistakes.
 But we don’t suggest you use a script at all.
-Here’s why.
+Here are three reasons why.

 People on TV read from scripts all the time and usually use something called an auto-cue (or a teleprompter).
 This is a screen that sits on the camera tripod with the script on it.